|REMIT reporting - LNG delivery|

-Article 9(5) of the Commission Implementing Regulation stipulates that market participants or LNG system operators on their behalf are required to report to the ACER for each LNG facility the following information:
+Article 9(5) of the REMIT Implementing Regulation stipulates that market participants or LNG system operators on their behalf are required to report to the ACER for each LNG facility the following information:

 a) in relation to unloading and reloading of cargoes:

 In case of the importation or offloading of liquefied natural gas in any LNG facility (including flanges that connect the LNG vessel to the LNG terminal) as far as the delivery of the product takes place in the European Union: